Friday, March 13, 2015

 Karen Adell: I have begun writing a book on my life and am in my first chapter.
 It is very hard on me to do this as the whole start if the book is about a little two-year-old transgender girl getting raped and molested on a weekly schedule by men for child pornography from two years old until nine years old.
 I will finish the book and it will be called AUTHENTIC.

-TransCare will be a national organization that will help transgender people with their transitions and fights for their rights.
+Karen Adell: I am continuing to find time to teach science at school, regain the trust and renewed love of my family, go to therapy weekly, and live my normal life while working on my TransCare organization.
+TransCare will be a national organization that will help transgender people with their transitions and fight for their rights.
 I work hard to help people online and give them encouragement and advice.
 I take people out shopping for their first dresses and give them makeovers.

-Recently, a film production company has been filming me in my normal life with the thought of putting together either a series of documentaries or a television show.
-They filmed me the whole day I won the Miss Trans 2015 beauty pageant.
-I am excited about the prospects.
+Karen Adell: I am writing the outline for a screenplay for a feature film based on my life, which will also be called AUTHENTIC.
+I have written seven movies and have had two shown in theaters, STRICKEN, a horror thriller, and FIREFALL, an epic family adventure and a fun, lighthearted comedy.
+Recently, a film production company has been filming me in my normal life with the idea of creating either a documentary series or a television show.
+They filmed me throughout the day I won the Miss Trans 2015 beauty pageant, and I am excited about the prospects.

 Monika: Karen Adell, thank you for the interview!